-He’s an alumnus of the ABC/Disney, NBC/Universal, Univision, Telemundo, and Netflix sponsored NHMC Series Scriptwriters Program, and a fellow cohort in the Writer’s Guild Foundation Veterans Writing Project, plus a member of the Ron Howard/Brian Grazer Impact Network as a screenwriter.
+He’s an alumnus of the ABC/Disney, NBC/Universal, Univision, Telemundo, and Netflix sponsored NHMC Series Scriptwriters Program, and the Writer’s Guild Foundation Veterans Writing Project.

 As a photojournalist, his assignments have taken him to 45 countries, and he’s earned a B.A. in Communication, summa cum laude, from the University of Texas, San Antonio plus trained as a mediator in conflict resolution.

 As an active-duty soldier and staff sergeant in the army, Gómez worked directly for Gen. George A. Joulwan for four years in Europe and Latin America, and was honored by the Dept. of Defense as one of the “Top-Five” combat photographers worldwide after his deployments to Desert Storm, 26 months in the Latin America Drug War where he tracked Pablo Escobar and other narcos, the Rwanda Genocide in Africa, the Haiti invasion, and other combat and non-combat missions.

 In 2021 Gómez lost his Emmy award winning manager, Jonathan Groce, to an unexpected death.